Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Summary and Discussion

 Furthermore, reproducing the observed ribbons in this particular flare is more challenging. \citet{Inoue+al:2014} used magnetic properties to project the location of flare ribbons in the model, which appeared to be similar to the observed ribbons.
-The models presented by \citet{Afanasyev+al:2023} and \citet{Fan+al:2024} stand for the state-of-art of data-driven models of this active region thus far in the literature.
-The former illustrated the location of flare ribbons by a temperature proxy instead of a direction observable, because of some missing ingredients in the coronal energy balance.
-The latter improved the energy equation; however, unfortunately, the bottom boundary has a fixed chromospheric temperature and density, which limited investigations of flare ribbons and the chromospheric impact of the coronal shock.
+The models presented by \citet{Afanasyev+al:2023} and \citet{Fan+al:2024} stand for the state of the art of data-driven models of this active region thus far in the literature.
+The former employed a simplified plasma energy equation but was able to illustrate the location of flare ribbons via a temperature proxy.
+This proxy is different from observed chromospheric flare ribbons because, in that model, the lower boundary actually represents the coronal base, and temperature evolution is affected by a boundary of fixed values.
+The latter improved the energy equation and reproduced coronal EUV observations; however, unfortunately, the bottom boundary has a fixed chromospheric temperature and density, which still limits investigations of flare ribbons and the chromospheric impact of the coronal shock.
+In comparison, our model has a stratified solar atmosphere starting from the photosphere, which is consistent with the layer of the observed magnetic field, and the chromospheric density and temperature dynamically evolve in response to the energy injection from the corona.
 Therefore, to the best of our knowledge, the work presented in this paper may be the first model that self-consistently describes the evolution of flare ribbons, which resembles a real flare in a one-to-one fashion.

-In addition to studying this particular active region, which has been performed rather thoroughly, the simulations presented in this paper could also be useful for investigating, in general, the gradual evolution of a flux rope before the eruption and the trigger of the onset.
+In addition to studying this particular active region, which has been performed rather thoroughly, the simulations presented in this paper could also be useful for investigating, in general, the gradual evolution of a flux rope before eruption and the trigger of onset.
 The data-driven MURaM code can be of cause applied in general to other observed active regions, as long as a time series of the vertical magnetic field is available.
 It is also interesting to test in the further how our simulations perform when they are driven by the electric field used in other models \citet{Kazachenko+al:2014,Fisher+al:2020} or a more sophisticated characteristic boundary developed by \citet{Tarr+al:2024}.

 \begin{contribution} F.C. conducted the numerical simulations, performed the analysis and visualization, and wrote the texts. \end{contribution}